-115 Justin Katz, "Xi Likely 'Not Aware' of All Chinese Gray Zone Operations, US Intel Officer Says," Breaking Defense, April 5, 2023.
+119 Justin Katz, "Xi Likely 'Not Aware' of All Chinese Gray Zone Operations, US Intel Officer Says," Breaking Defense, April 5, 2023.
 For an excerpt from Studeman's prepared remarks, see Appendix E.

-116 Andrea Shalal and Daphne Psaledakis, "After Dangerous Encounters, US Accuses China of Military

-^{&#}x27;Aggressiveness,'" Reuters, June 6, 2023; Laura Kelly, "China's Belligerence in Taiwan Strait Poses New Challenge to US," The Hill, June 6, 2023; James Stavridis, "Near-Collisions at Air and Sea Show China's New Recklessness, If US Forces Hadn't Shown Restraint, Scores of Lives Could Have Been Lost.
+120 Andrea Shalal and Daphne Psaledakis, "After Dangerous Encounters, US Accuses China of Military 'Aggressiveness," Reuters, June 6, 2023; Laura Kelly, "China's Belligerence in Taiwan Strait Poses New Challenge to US," The Hill, June 6, 2023; James Stavridis, "Near-Collisions at Air and Sea Show China's New Recklessness, If US Forces Hadn't Shown Restraint, Scores of Lives Could Have Been Lost.
 Wars Have Started for Less," Bloomberg, June 6, 2023.

-Philippines.117 Regarding this issue, potential oversight questions for Congress include the following:
+Philippines.121 Regarding this issue, potential oversight questions for Congress include the following:

 - Have U.S. officials taken appropriate and sufficient steps to help reduce the risk of maritime territorial disputes in the SCS and ECS escalating into conflicts? - Do the United States and Japan have a common understanding of potential U.S. actions under Article IV of the U.S.-Japan Treaty on Mutual Cooperation and Security (see Appendix B) in the event of a crisis or conflict over the Senkaku Islands?
 What steps has the United States taken to ensure that the two countries share a common understanding? - Do the United States and the Philippines have a common understanding of how the 1951 U.S.-Philippines mutual defense treaty applies to maritime territories in the SCS that are claimed by both China and the Philippines, and of potential U.S. actions under Article IV of the treaty (see Appendix B) in the event of a crisis or conflict over the territories?
-What steps has the United States taken to ensure that the two countries share a common understanding?118 As noted earlier, in May 2023, the United States and the Philippines released updated bilateral defense guidelines that, among other things, clarified the circumstances under which U.S. forces would come to the aid of the Philippines under the 1951 U.S.-Philippines mutual defense treaty.119 - Aside from public statements, what has the United States communicated to China regarding potential U.S. actions under the two treaties in connection with maritime territorial disputes in the SCS and ECS? - Has the United States correctly balanced ambiguity and explicitness in its communications to various parties regarding potential U.S. actions under the two defense treaties?
+What steps has the United States taken to ensure that the two countries share a common understanding?122 As noted earlier, in May 2023, the United States and the Philippines released updated bilateral defense guidelines that, among other things, clarified the circumstances under which U.S. forces would come to the aid of the Philippines under the 1951 U.S.-Philippines mutual defense treaty.123 - Aside from public statements, what has the United States communicated to China regarding potential U.S. actions under the two treaties in connection with maritime territorial disputes in the SCS and ECS?

-117 See, for example, Hal Brands, "A Rusting Shipwreck Becomes a Flashpoint in the South China Sea," Bloomberg, November 7, 2023; Rebecca Ratcliffe and Amy Hawkins, "Risk of Miscalculation' Rises in South China Sea as Beijing Ramps Up Aggressive Tactics," Guardian, September 28, 2023; Karishma Vaswani, "China and the Philippines Are on a Collision Course," Bloomberg, September 27, 2023; Sui-Lee Wee, "Tensions With China Cross a New Line in the South China Sea," New York Times, September 26, 2023; Brian K. Chappell and Robert G. Angevine, United States-China Gray Zone Conflict in the 2027 to 2032 Battlespace, Institute for Defense Analyses (IDA), April 2023, 26 pp.; Joel Gehrke, "Laser Incident Points to Risk of Clash between China and US Treaty Ally," Washington Examiner, February 14, 2023.
+121 See, for example, Seong Hyeon Choi, "Taiwan or South China Sea: Which Is the Riskier Flashpoint for US-China Ties?"
+South China Morning Post, January 16, 2024; Brad Lendon, "China-Philippines Maritime Standoff Escalating on Path That Could Drag US into Conflict, Analysts Warn," CNN, December 13, 2024; Ryo Nakamura, "Flashpoint Is South China Sea, Not Taiwan, Says Philippine Envoy to U.S.," Nikkei Asia, December 13, 2023; Diego Mendoza, "The Next 'Explosive' Conflict Could Be in the South China Sea," Semafor, December 11, 2023; Timothy McLaughlin, "The Most Dangerous Conflict No One Is Talking About," Atlantic, December 2, 2023; Hal Brands, "A Rusting Shipwreck Becomes a Flashpoint in the South China Sea," Bloomberg, November 7, 2023; Rebecca Ratcliffe and Amy Hawkins, "Risk of Miscalculation' Rises in South China Sea as Beijing Ramps Up Aggressive Tactics," Guardian, September 28, 2023; Karishma Vaswani, "China and the Philippines Are on a Collision Course," Bloomberg, September 27, 2023; Sui-Lee Wee, "Tensions With China Cross a New Line in the South China Sea," New York Times, September 26, 2023; Brian K. Chappell and Robert G. Angevine, United States-China Gray Zone Conflict in the 2027 to 2032 Battlespace, Institute for Defense Analyses (IDA), April 2023, 26 pp.; Joel Gehrke, "Laser Incident Points to Risk of Clash between China and US Treaty Ally," Washington Examiner, February 14, 2023.